Robaire/LunarLoc/README.md

 ## LAC
 Included `.lac` files contain more detailed information, including the rover's ground truth 6-DOF pose, IMU data, rover configuration state, and camera images from the simulator.
-Python utilities for access the content of `.lac` files are included in this repository, however `.lac` files are `.tar.gz` archives and can be extracted with `tar -xzf <file_name>.lac` if desired.
+Python utilities for access the content of `.lac` files are included in this repository.
+Alternatively, `.lac` files are `.tar.gz` archives and can be extracted with `tar -xzf <file_name>.lac` if desired.
 The internal structure of the archive is defined below.

 ```text